Clustering Cluster Algebras with Clusters: Cluster variables in Grassmannian cluster algebras

 \section{Cluster variables in Grassmannian cluster algebras}

 In this section, we describe the result of our computations of cluster variables in $\CC[\Gr(k,n)]$, giving rise to our \href{https://github.com/edhirst/GrassmanniansML.git}{dataset}.

 We generate cluster variables by performing random mutations and following formula (\ref{eq:howtomutate}).
 When we compute cluster variables with ranks less than or equal to a given number $r$, if we see a cluster variable (tableau) with rank greater than $r$, we mutate at that vertex again so that the cluster variable with rank greater than $r$ does not appear.
 In this way, the cluster variables we generate are always with ranks less or equal to $r$.
-In practice, we perform sufficiently many mutations and when we see that no new cluster variables appear after $\sim 10000$ CPU hours on the HPC cluster, we conjecture that we have obtained all cluster variables with ranks less than or equal to $r$.
+In practice, we perform sufficiently many mutations and when we see that no new cluster variables appear after $\sim 10000$ core hours on the HPC cluster (approximately 10\% of the total core time per run), we conjecture that we have obtained all cluster variables with ranks less than or equal to $r$.